 - 1.3 Explain how to collate and analyse feedback to support the delivery of person-centred care in line with roles and responsibilities (Level 3 Diploma in Adult Care, Promote person-centred approaches in care settings)

-To deliver person-centred care, it is important to collate and analyse feedback from several sources to ensure that individual’s needs, wishes and preferences are being provided for.
-The feedback process can help you to get a broad picture of how the care you are providing is perceived by others and if there are any improvements that can be made to ensure that the individuals that you support remain at the centre of their care.
+To deliver person-centred care, it is important to collate and analyse feedback from several sources to ensure that each individual’s needs, wishes and preferences are being provided for.
+The feedback process can help you to get a broad picture of how the organisation’s care provision is perceived by others and if there are any improvements that can be made to ensure that the individuals that you support remain at the centre of their care.

 Your involvement with the feedback process will depend on your particular role and responsibilities – for example, your task may be to simply phone people to ask questions and then pass the answers onto your manager for analysis or you may also conduct the analysis yourself and produce reports.